 During the tax reporting season, if it is determined that the tax payments that were made during the tax year prior (January 2019 - December 2019) were not enough to cover the total income tax due, you must pay the federal and/or state revenue department.
 Conversely, if you paid too much over the course of the tax year (more than what you owe in tax), then the federal and/or state revenue department will return your excess payment in the form of a tax refund.

 Use the following chart to help you know what to file:

 No Income?
 File Form 8843

-Were you present in the United States for any period during the year 2016 (January 1-December 31)?
+Were you present in the United States for any period during the year 2019 (January 1-December 31)?
 Are you a non-resident for tax purposes?
 A yes answer to both questions means you must file a tax form 8843, even if you did not work.
-All nonresident aliens present in the U.S. under F-1, F-2, J-1, or J-2 nonimmigrant status must file Form 8843 "Statement for Exempt Individuals and Individuals With a Medical Condition" -- even if they received NO income during a tax year.
+All nonresident aliens present in the U.S. under F-1, F-2, J-1, or J-2 nonimmigrant status must file Form 8843 "Statement for Exempt Individuals and Individuals With a Medical Condition" -- even if they received no income during a tax year.
 Depending on various factors, you also may need to file both a federal and state tax return.
-This year, all tax forms and returns must be mailed by Tuesday April 18th, 2017 to the IRS and each individual state you earned income during the tax year.

 Form 8843 must be filed if an individual is:

 - Present in the U.S. for any day during 2019